💪 Unlock Father’s Day Savings - Limited Time OnlyUnlock Savings

 After inserting the inflatable penile prosthesis, the doctor will bend the penis in the opposite direction of the curvature.
 You can repeat this exercise until the curvature is corrected.

-Injections of collagenase and penile modeling
+Injections of Collagenase and Penile Modeling

 Collagenase injection is one office-based method for penile sculpting.
-If the plaque is perceptible on examination, urologists will inject it straight in.
+If the plaque is perceptible on examination, urologists will inject Collagenase straight in.
 Studies have indicated that when combined with penile modeling in a doctor's office and at home, this can help lessen Peyronie's disease.

 There is, nevertheless, potential that difficulties will arise.
 During penile modeling, further damage to the urethra is possible.
 There are techniques to avoid this consequence.
 Thus, penile modeling is a safe and effective way to treat Peyronie's disease.